sematext/docs/docs/guide/logs-guide.md

 ## Logs Component Settings

-Fields editor gives full control over the logs events in your Logs App.
-You can easily remove field, edit them, or add new fields with the option to control their types.
+Field Editor gives you the full control over the log events in your Logs App.
+You can easily remove fields, edit them, or add new fields with the option to set their types.

 ![Fields Editor](../images/guide/logs/logs-fields-editor.png)